matchms/matchms/README.rst

   # Install rdkit using conda, rest of dependencies can be installed with pip
-  conda install -c conda-forge rdkit python -m pip install --upgrade pip pip install --editable .[dev]  # if this won't work try "poetry install"
+  conda install -c conda-forge rdkit python -m pip install --upgrade pip pip install --editable .[dev]  # if this won't work try "poetry install --with dev"

 Run the linter with: